Draft form, read the key article on this site cited below, as it has sufficient sleeping prep and practices information.

 KEY POINTS

 Having less than 7 hours of sleep or more than 9 hours damages the balance of your hormones and throws off the body's functions.
-One eats more because of this.
+Plus one eats more when one hasn't slept enough!

 Having irregular schedules of sleep, throwing off the natural sleep rhythms, causes both fatigue, erratic body function, and psychological unrest (anxiety) plus the inability to think logically - not good!!!!
 One must avoid destabilization no matter how much effort and discipline it takes.
 See the piece on Destabilization.